zuckbucks/ZuckDEX/README.md

 # ZuckDex

 Welcome Zuck Bucks DEX team.
-Please sign your github username in a pull request to this document.
+Please fill out your info in a pull request to this document.

-## USERNAME:
+## YOUR INFO:
+- [YOUR USER HERE]
+- [BACKEND/FRONTEND]
-- [YOUR_USER_HERE]
+- [RELEVANT EXPERIENCE]